Unlock Me If You Can: The Rise of IRL Brand Treasure Hunts

 A Trend Desk on Brands Getting Physical (and why we’re falling for the chase)

 The change in how we perceive brands is wild.
 We’ve gone from gazing up at bright, flashy billboards and screens—once seen as the peak of modern advertising—to now walking right past them.
 Not even a glance.
-That kind of noise used to feel like tech magic.
-Now it’s just… wallpaper.
-Pretty, loud wallpaper.

 We’ve adapted.
 Our attention evolved.